Studio 54: Media

+Exhibitions and similar clubs

 The club has been featured in several exhibitions.
-These include an exhibit of Studio 54 photographs, which Haden-Guest presented at the WhiteBox art gallery in 2015. as well a Brooklyn Museum exhibition entitled Night Magic, which premiered in 2020.
+These include an exhibit of Studio 54 photographs, which Haden-Guest presented at the WhiteBox art gallery in 2015. as well as a Brooklyn Museum exhibition titled Night Magic, which premiered in 2020.
 In addition, multiple Studio 54-themed collections from fashion and cosmetics brands, including Calvin Klein, Michael Kors and NARS Cosmetics, were released in 2019.
 The collections took inspiration from the club's glamorous heyday and showcased the iconic "54" logo.

 Several venues have been likened to Studio 54.
 Fiorucci, an Italian fashion shop formerly located on East 59th Street, became known in the late 1970s as the "daytime Studio 54".
 The Mutiny Hotel in Miami, Florida, was described in a PBS NewsHour interview as "kind of the closest thing to Miami's Studio 54" in the late 1970s.
 The nightclub also inspired the creation of a Studio 54-themed nightclub at the MGM Grand Las Vegas hotel and casino in 1997; that club operated until 2012.
+Another Miami venue often compared to Studio 54 is LIV at the Fontainebleau Miami Beach, which coincidentally uses the same letters as the Roman numeral for "54".